Top Paris activities

 Read more

-La Statue de Sainte-Genevieve (Pass By)
+La Statue de Sainte-Genevieve (pass by)

 The statue of Saint Genevieve, patron saint of Paris, with her back to us was sculpted by Paul Landowski, who later sculpted the Christ the Redeemer statue in Rio de Janeiro.